tomsoderlund/reactnative-nextjs-template/README.md

 > NOTE: Work in progress until version is 1.0.0+

-**Build native and web apps from same codebase with React Native/Expo and Next.js**
+**Build native (iOS/Android/Windows/macOS) and an SEO-optimized web app from the same React codebase, using React Native/Expo and Next.js**

 (Created with `npx create-next-app -e with-expo [PROJECTNAME]`)